vikas2001mishra/Face-recognition-system/README.md

     cv2.imshow('WebCam', img)               #Displays the webcam feed with recognized faces and names. cv2.waitKey(1)                          #Waits for a key press (1 millisecond) to exit the loop and close the window.

+# summary:
+This Python script uses the face_recognition library along with OpenCV (cv2) to perform real-time face recognition using a webcam.
+It loads images from a specified directory, extracts face encodings, and compares them with faces detected in the webcam feed.
+Detected faces are annotated with names if recognized, and the results are displayed in real-time.